 accolades for payce projects at industry awards

-Big success for payce consolidated as nominations at this years Urban Development Institute of Australia (UDIA) NSW Awards for excellence.
+Big success for PAYCE Consolidated Pty Limited as nominations at this years Urban Development Institute of Australia (UDIA) NSW Awards for excellence.

 Mr Brian Boyd, Managing Director of PAYCE